 The disease is changing from an Epidemic to an Endemic.
-Meaning that it is not going to be an incident, but a standing reality.
-It will always be present in some geographic region and be capable of causing disease even death to those vulnerable or immunocompromised.
+It is not going to be an incident, but a standing reality.
+It will always be present in some geographic regions and be capable of causing disease even death to those vulnerable or immunocompromised.

 It is important to note that currently scientists still consider SARsCoV 2 in its pandemic stage.
 That is because it would take a number of years or even decades of constancy to classify it as an endemic.
 According to studies at the Imperial College London by Alexandra Hogan and her colleagues, a vaccine with 90% efficiency would have to reach 55% of the population to achieve temporary herd immunity with Social distancing measures in place.
 As we all know for each country to vaccinate at least 55% of its population is not possible, meaning there will always be hotspots of the virus that can pop up.

 The 1918 Influenza Pandemic killed more than 50 million people.
-It is considered the O.G of pandemics and all others are measured by it.
-Descendants of the Influenza A virus as it was named, circulate the globe to date.
+It is considered the O.G. of pandemics and all others are measured by it.
+As it was named, descendants of the Influenza A virus circulate the globe to date.
 What is known as the seasonal flu still has a huge global toll, claiming up to 650,000 lives per year.